The development of website publishing tools like the WordPress CMS platform has effectively improved web design and web development for web users.

 As websites and web editor tools evolved, web templates also began to evolve into website templating ”systems”, enabling website owners and website developers to control their site’s design aspects.

 Then, WordPress came along and helped to kick off a new web revolution …

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-The WordPress theme system controls every aspect of your website design.
-It lets you add a “skin” over your site similarly to what a website template system does but it provides users with more control over the management, appearance and customization of template options.
+A WordPress theme controls every aspect of your web design.
+It lets you add a “skin” over your site similarly to what a web template system does but also provides users with more control over the management, appearance and ability to customize all template options.